robrobbins/specford/README.md

 3. Begins checking the **context textContent** for 'bar' every 250ms for up to 3 seconds

 If the text is found within the **3 second window** it passes and fails if not.
 Either way testing continues after.
-Note that Specford marks **the first non-query command** following a 'wait for' as the statement to execute in the 'timed manner'.
+Note that Specford marks **the first non-query command** following a `wait for` as the statement to execute in the 'timed manner'.